keirthana/anbox-cloud-docs/howto/application/create-application.md

 The advanced fields allows you to define a {ref}`version <ref-application-manifest>`, specify a {ref}`boot package <ref-application-manifest>`, add multiple {ref}`tags <ref-application-manifest>`, and disable {ref}`sec-application-manifest-watchdog`.

-The *Create application* form also provides an option to customise your application manifest.
+The *Create application* form also provides an option to customize your application manifest.

 There may be more advanced scenarios while creating an application that cannot be performed using the dashboard and may require using the `amc` CLI.
 ```